cakephp/docs/en/intro/conventions.rst

 =======================

-When navigating the CakePHP source code fields are often referred to as columns when dealing with the schema sometimes keys and are often referred to as properties within entities.
+When navigating the CakePHP source code fields are often referred to as columns when dealing with the schema and are often referred to as properties within entities.
+Keys usually reflect pimary or foreign key columns.

-When looking for schema columns, database fields and entity properties, make sure to check if they are referenced as field, property or column and vice versa as this can vary throughout the framework.
+When looking for schema columns, database fields and entity properties, make sure to check if they are referenced by nomenclature field, property or column and vice versa as this can vary throughout the framework.

 .. meta::